 Neumont University (Utah diploma mill)

-I helped current and former students and professors expose a vast amount of fraud and intimidation going on at the Neumont campus in Utah, which lead to the firing of their CEO and President Obama stripping them of their previous accreditation.
+I helped current and former students and professors expose a vast amount of fraud and intimidation going on at the Neumont campus in Utah, which lead to the firing of their CEO, and the Obama administration stripping them of their previous national accreditation (they were also pressured to stop using the title “University” in their name, which is what I had been lobbying for).
+This came in the aftermath of Neumont suing my unrelated web hosting company, LittleBizzy, in an effort to bypass Section 230 protections and get me to delete the website from our hosting servers by claiming that my LLC was responsible.
 They later renamed the school and changed it to a basic computer college.
-The former president of Neumont was responsible for bribing a Salt Lake Tribune reporter, Brian Maffly, into publishing a fake “interview” with me, along with several inaccurate accusations, in an effort to get me to delete the CollegeTimes website.
+Neumont’s disgraced CEO was responsible for bribing a Salt Lake Tribune reporter, Brian Maffly, into publishing a fake “interview” with me, along with several inaccurate accusations, in an effort to get me to delete the CollegeTimes website.
 To this day, the Tribune has yet to offer a correction to the story, although Maffly was kicked off the Higher Education beat shortly afterwards.
+A few influential free speech attorneys were upset that the court had tried to strike my Section 230 argument from the record, and were successful in getting the court to release my Motion To Dismiss.